Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 Similar as the exchange and noisy M-H algorithms experiments, we can obtain the summarized statistics of the outputs as follows.
 Note here that we further monitor the number of draws in the `repeat` loop until the acceptance condition is satisfied.
-And we also monitor whether there are more than one draws which satisfy the the acceptance condition within one round of $J$ parallel draws.
+And we also monitor whether there are more than one draws which satisfy the acceptance condition within one round of $J$ parallel draws.

 ``` r
 # # Example summary statistics